dudintv/dudin.tv/content/articles/execution-logic-1.md

 It's so unusual... isn't it? :)

 From Pilot 5.7 knowing EL has become must-have if you would like to create custom templates.
-For beginning we need to know only basic elements and debug instruments.
+For the beginning we need to know only basic elements and debug instruments.

 ## Basic stuff of Execution Logic